Coronavirus Covid-19: Just how vulnerable are NZ's borders?

 Knowing where people are travelling from is one of the most important factors in quantifying the risk because some countries have much higher prevalence of Covid-19 than others.

-Another question about data: ministry officials have been struggling to track down how many people hadn't been tested was because it required matching people's National Health Index (NHI) number with data from the border facilities which didn't previously record NHI numbers.
+Another question about data: ministry officials have been struggling to track down how many arrivals haven't been tested, because this requires matching people's National Health Index (NHI) number with data from the border facilities which didn't previously record NHI numbers.
 Was this surprising to you?
 Does it show that the Government needs to urgently improve its data collection and collation?

 Not many people would know their NHI [number] off the top of their heads, particularly if you have been overseas for a long time, so it is not surprising that this has to be tracked down.